-In Tomatoes and vegetable purees Lactic acid is produced by the fermentation of lactose mainly through microbial activity.
+In Tomatoes products, like tomato juice, tomato sauce, ketchup and so on, Lactic Acid is produced by the fermentation of lactose mainly through microbial activity.
 Its concentration depends on the total bacterial count and can be a useful indicator of the good state of preservation.
 So the determination of the concentration of lactic acid finds a useful indicator of a good state of preservation.
 Furthermore, the concentration of lactic acid must be within the limits of the law.

 |Analyses||Lactic Acid (D + L) in tomato